-Research and cultural heritage institutions are, as a matter of course, providing online access to converted and born-digital scholarly and cultural content.
+More background, working groups, and projects: Research and cultural heritage institutions are, as a matter of course, providing online access to converted and born-digital scholarly and cultural content.
 As the amount of that content continues to grow, there is an increased need to standardize our assessment efforts in a more strategic way.
-This interest group is working on ways to measure the impact of digital collections; developing areas of commonality and benchmarks in how we measure collections across various platforms; understanding cost and benefit of digital collections; and exploring how can we best collect, analyze, communicate, and share such information effectively across our various stakeholders—from collection managers to scholars.
+This interest group is working on methods to measure the impact of digital collections; developing areas of commonality and benchmarks in how we measure collections across various platforms; understanding cost and benefit of digital collections; and exploring how can we best collect, analyze, communicate, and share such information effectively across our various stakeholders—from collection managers to scholars.

 The group is open to anyone interested in learning about or collaborating on the improvement of digital library assessment.
 Current working groups are focusing on tools and best-practices documents to: